OML-NPA/EasyML.jl/README.md

 - `parents::Vector{String}`: up to two parents can be specified by their name.
 Objects from a child are added to its parent.

-- `Output::Segmentation_output_options`: holds settings for output of application of a model to new data.
+- `Output::ImageSegmentationOutputOptions`: holds settings for output of application of a model to new data.

 Put your classes into a vector and write `model_data.classes = your_classes`.